 The problem with standard network cards is that they’re not designed as capture cards, but as send/receive data cards.
 So they do not expect to be bombarded with frames or packets sent between two or more other devices.
 And that can be a problem, because in normal operation mode, a stack using the network card for communication can throttle the conversation in various ways if it gets into trouble.
 It could send packets with lower frequency, or wait longer to put more bytes into the packets it sends.
 But in a capture situation, the card is on the receiving end of a potential frame/packet tsunami with no way of slowing things down.
+So it can sometimes feel like a drink from the firehose for the NIC.
 There are a couple of conference presentations where capture speeds of normal network cards are tested, for example Chris Greer’s great Sharkfest talk “At what point do laptops start dropping packets?“.

 As a rule of thumb I do not trust standard 1Gbps network cards to capture more than 200 to 300 MBit/s unless I’m lucky.
 And there’s a surprising fact for many people: the most important aspect of “how much can I capture without drops?” is not the amount of MBit/s arriving at the card.
 It’s the amount of packets: you can often capture almost up to the full GBit/s if you receive few but large packets (usually 1518 bytes including FCS).
 But this doesn’t happen that often during a capture situation.
 Instead, you usually get a ton of very small packets (as low as 64 bytes).
 And if the Gbit/s link is saturated with many small packets, the effective capture performance drops to a few hundred MBit/s.
 It’s not what the card was designed for: in a situation like that capturing with a standard network card may feel like trying to eat a bowl of soup with a teaspoon – it’ll work, but it’s not very efficient.
 But if you don’t have a tablespoon, it gets the job done, more or less.